CITCOM-project/CausalTestingFramework/docs/source/usage.rst

 Usage
 -----

-There are currently three methods of using the Causal Testing Framework, through the :doc:`JSON Front End </frontends/json_front_end>`\, using :doc:`Test Suites </frontends/test_suite>`\, or directly as described below.
+There are currently 3 methods of using the Causal Testing Framework; 1) :doc:`JSON Front End </frontends/json_front_end>`\, 2)
+:doc:`Test Suites </frontends/test_suite>`\, or 3) directly as
+described below.

-The causal testing framework is made up of three main components: Specification, Testing, and Data Collection.
+The causal testing framework is made up of 3 main components: Specification, Testing, and Data Collection.
 The first step is to specify the (part of the) system under test as a modelling ``Scenario``.
 Modelling scenarios specify the observable variables and any constraints which exist between them.
-We currently support three types of variable:
+We currently support 3 types of variable:

 * ``Input`` variables are input parameters to the system.